 Courses consist of seminars, individual supervision and, where appropriate, lectures.
-Arrangements for seminars and supervision are made by the individual course directors.
+Arrangements for seminars and supervision are made by the individual Course Directors.

-All applications must be sent to the History Department on the History Postgraduate Application Form, available from:
+All applications must be sent to the School of History on the History Postgraduate Application Form, available from:

-Ms Eiriol Townsend, Department of History, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7168376).
+Ms Eiriol Townsend School of History, John Henry Newman Building University College Dublin Belfield, Dublin 4

-The closing date for UCD and non-UCD graduates is 15 April in the year for which entry is sought.
+The closing date for UCD and non-UCD graduates is $15^{th}$ April in the year for which entry is sought.